RichardBzar/RichardBzar.github.io/essays/softwareengr.md

 ## User Interface Frameworks

-  Before learning from the ICS 314 course, my previous experience with html/css had been just the basic tags/elements you wopuld learn from vanila html/css.
+  Before learning from the ICS 314 course, my previous experience with html/css had been just the basic tags/elements you would learn from vanilla html/css.
+I had learned that the positioning of components such as navbars had to be made with many complex lines of codes that include custom spacing, and font attributes.
+After learning User Interface Frameworks, such as react bootstrap I found that this lead to a more easier time for development because of the convenience it brought me.
+React Bootstrap allowed all the code that would be used to develop a common component in a webpage/app be made into a standard predefined component that you could import and use for your code.
+This made development easier with all the unnecessry repetitive code removed in favor of a standard import from the react bootstrap library.